twak/winsyn_metadata/README.md

     * creates a website showing photos and crops by batches, and the photo locations.
 This is output to the metadata_website folder, which can be hosted by a webserver, e.g., Apache.
 * [fast_crop.py](https://github.com/twak/fast_crop/blob/master/crop_tool.py)
     * the interactive tool used to create the metadata_single_elements folder.
 Allows windows (and other things) to be annotated.
     * the _tags.py_ describes the different types of rectangular crops that may be annotated.
 Only the window classes are reliably applied.
 The window subclasses  (glass_facade, church, shop, abnormal, windows) might not be so reliable.
-The other classes (façade, material) are quite irregular.
+The other classes (façade, material, private) are quite irregular.
     * the entire photo can also be annotated with
         * _deleted - _the photo has been deleted from the dataset due to poor quality, containing no windows, or only containing windows repeated elsewhere in the batch
         * _rot90, rot180, rot270 _- the photo has been manually rotated before cropping (after any exif-encoded rotate has been applied).